summary(cars)

-According to the Quarto Website, Quarto is an open-source scientific and technical publishing system, and it is already available on your machines because you installed it together with RStudio.
+According to the Quarto Website, Quarto is an open-source scientific and technical publishing system, and it is already available on your machines because it is bundled with recent versions of RStudio (version 2022.07 or later).

 Quarto is part of a set of tools designed to enhance the reproducibility of your work.
 Other tools and platforms such as GitHub, Jupyter, Docker, ArXiv, and bioRxiv can facilitate reproducibility in various ways.
 In this module, we won’t explore the paradigm of reproducible research in detail.
 Instead, our focus will be on how to use Quarto to make your analyses and reports more appealing, interactive, and efficient.

-In this lesson, we will weave together code and text in professionally rendered Quarto documents and use GitHub to safely store, share, and administer our results.
+In this lesson, we’ll weave code and narrative into professionally rendered Quarto documents and use GitHub to safely store, share, and administer our results.

 Before creating your first Quarto document, we need to set up the GitHub environment.
 Originally founded as a platform for software developers, GitHub’s architecture is designed to manage changes made during software development.
 This architecture is also beneficial for version control of documents or any information collection.